 What they are thankful for this day.

-The child left holding the "thankerchief" after the poem ends must say out loud one thing for which he is thankful.
+The child left holding the "thankerchief" after the poem ends must say one thing for which he is thankful.
 The game continues to be played until everyone gets a turn.

 Have fun and review your Thanksgiving history facts from Alpha Omega Publications' LIFEPAC 8th Grade History & Geography Unit 2 Worktext with this game.
 One player chooses someone or something related to Thanksgiving and says, "I am thinking of a person, place, or thing."
 The other players try to guess who or what it is by asking the first player no more than twenty questions that can only be answered by "yes," "no," or "I don't know."